What is the average GPA and GRE, and observation hours for the entering class?

 Are there student assistantships or scholarships available for the DPT program?

 We do not offer assistantships through the DPT program, but you may be eligible for certain financial aid or loans.
-You can contact Financial Services for more information on loans.
+You can contact the Office of Student Financial Aid and Scholarships for more information on loans.
 Scholarships offered through the department are limited and information about these small awards is available on our departmental website.
 However, there is helpful information about general scholarships and grants on the American Physical Therapy Association website.